robinmetral/brut/www/pages/posts/second-post.md

 # Second Post

-This post is written in Markdown but contains embedded HTML:
+This post is written in Markdown but contains embedded HTML[^1]:

 <ul>
 <li>This</li>